Amanda M. Emerson, PhD, RN

 Professional Background

-Amanda Emerson, PhD, RN, is an assistant professor in the School of Nursing and teaches courses in philosophy of science, theory, and qualitative research methods.
+Amanda Emerson, PhD, RN, is Associate Professor in the School of Nursing where she teaches courses in philosophy of nursing science, theory, and qualitative research methods.
 Dr. Emerson has supervised student doctoral work on historical trauma, moral distress in critical care nursing, spiritual coping in heart failure patients, and spiritual coping in parents of adult children with schizophrenia.
 Emerson holds a second PhD in English and formerly taught early American literature and women’s studies.
 Her clinical practice as an RN was in intermediate post-surgical cardiac care.

 Research